kamiarkordari/Advanced-Lane-Lines/README.md

 ![Video Output][video-Standard-gif]

-### 8. Improve results
+### 8. Improving results
 The pipeline didn't perform well on the challenge video.
 I applied these improvements to the pipeline to improve the results.
-1. Average results to smooth out the parameter estimations over multiple frames
+1. Use a low-pass filter to smooth the lane parameters over frames.
+I did this by adding each new detection to a weighted mean of the position of the lines to avoid jitter.
-2. Mask image out of a target area
+2. Outlier rejection
 3. Reset and start over if lines don't pass some criteria

 ---